 Budget

 Set dollar limits on how much work can be done on a car without permission.
 Never allow the auto repair workers to have free rein of your car, at least not where costs are concerned.
-Give them a dollar amount and if they find something else wrong with your vehicle you should have them call you before fixing it.
+Give them a dollar amount and if they find something else wrong with your vehicle, you should have them call you before fixing it.
+When you hire a diesel engine mechanic correctly, you ensure that they respect these limits and communicate with you about any additional repairs needed.